top of page

 Though I have been researching the Kingshott family for years, there are still quite a few lines of research that are "floating" outside the main tree.

 From my research, it is clear that all Kingshotts are related but proving this is sometimes difficult.
-It becomes especially difficult prior to the 19th century when every male is called John or William and every female is called Mary or Elizabeth.
+It became especially difficult prior to the 19th century when every male was called John or William and every female was called Mary or Elizabeth.
 I, therefore, have a diminishing number of what I call "floating trees" that I research in the hope of one day joining them to the main tree.

 An example of a current brick wall is the Kingshotte family.
 I can get them back to London in the 1860s but lose them there.
-The two older members of this elusive family just appear in the later census'.
-Work is continuing to try to find out where they came from.
+The two older members of this elusive family just "appear" in the later census.
+Work is continuing to try to find out where they came from, and whether or not they are actually blood relatives, or simply a family that assumed the name.

-There are, however, a number of other "floating trees" where people crop up in the parish registers, and I have no idea where they come from.
+There are also a number of other "floating trees" where people crop up in the parish registers, and I have no idea where they come from.
 As time goes on, I usually manage to link these people in, but sometimes I just can't seem to do it.
 This is usually because they are simply referred to as "John Kingshott" and could be one of several possibilities.

 Errant Appearances in Documents